As we all know, today WhatsApp is the instant messaging channel with global domination.

 In short: It’s a software appliance that exposes a private API for a dedicated Enterprise WhatsApp Account.
 Anyone possessing WhatsApp can reach out to this WhatsApp Account (for them it’s yet another number to add to their contact list).
 Enterprises can use the API to reply and engage with their customers.

-This is a very smart design decision made by WhatsApp, since it knocks out two issues that Privacy and Compliance Officers always had with WhatsApp:
+This is a very smart design strategy created by WhatsApp because it knocks out two issues that Privacy and Compliance Officers battle with using WhatsApp:

 * It respects privacy.